-The chart is a graphical representation of data, in which the data is represented by symbols, such as columns in a column chart, lines in a line chart, or slices in a pie chart.
+A chart is a graphical representation of data, in which the data is represented by symbols, such as columns in a column chart, lines in a line chart, or slices in a pie chart.
 Charts are often used to ease understanding of large quantities of data and the relationships between parts of the data.

 You can plot the results of your Loggly search query and tailor it to visualize the search data in graphical form, such as on a bar or line chart.
-After logging into your Loggly account, click on the Charts tab to access charts available to you.
-To create a new chart, click on the "+ New Chart" subtab.
+You can monitor your most important charts by adding them to your dashboard.

 Loggly supports several different chart types so data can be displayed the way you want.